 Do you want to get great reviews from your Airbnb guests?
 Do you aspire to be a Superhost?

-*Some of the links below are referral or affiliate links, which means I may get credits or commissions if you decide to purchase through my link, at no extra cost to you.
-Thanks!
+*Some of the links below are referral or affiliate links, which means I may get credits or commissions if you decide to purchase through my link, at no extra cost to you!

-And if you’d like to experience the other side of Airbnb, book your first stay as a guest with $40 in free travel credit here.
+And if you’d like to experience the other side of Airbnb, you can save $35 and, book your first stay here.

 12 Airbnb Tips and Tricks for Hosts Who Want to Have Happy Guests